SamuelMasters/blackjack/README.md

 - How to Play / Rules

-  - Text content informs the user on what the game is, how it is played and won, and how they can interact with the game by via the 'Hit' and 'Stand' buttons.
+  - Text content informs the user on what the game is, how it is played and won, and how they can interact with the game via the 'Hit' and 'Stand' buttons.

 - Game Interface